Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

     print(numbers) # => [0, 1, 4, 9, 16, 25, 36, 49]
 ```

+SIMD is a core type, which is parametric on width and type.

 SIMD is a parametric (generic) type, indicated with the [ ] braces.
 We need to indicate the item type and the number of items, as is done in line 1 when declaring the SIMD-vector a.
 DType.uint8 and 4 are called *parameters*.
 They must be known at compile-time.
 (1, 2, 3, 4) are the *arguments*, which can be compile-time or runtime known.